cds-hooks/docs/docs/specification/current.md

 ### Card ignored

 If the end-user doesn't interact with the CDS Service's card at all, the card is *ignored*.
 In this case, the CDS Client does not inform the CDS Service of the rejected guidance.
-Even with a `card.uuid`, a `suggestion.uuid`, and an available feedback service, the service is not informed.
+Even with a `card.uuid`, a `suggestion.uuid`, and an available feedback service, the service is not informed (in part, because it may later be acted upon).

 ### Overridden guidance